Obaship tussle rocks Ondo community as hoodlums kidnap regent – The Sun Nigeria

 The regent was reportedly kidnapped by unknown hoodlums alongside her mother, Mrs Adebola Akinbola.

-Crisis had erupted in the town shortly after the demise of the traditional ruler of the town, Oba Akinbola as many indigenes were not comfortable with the emergence of the regent who succeeded him.
+Crisis had erupted shortly after the demise of the traditional ruler of the town, Oba Akinbola as many indigenes were not comfortable with the emergence of the regent who succeeded him.

-Already, the family of the deceased monarch had petitioned the state Commissioner of Police, Mr Bolaji Salami, alleging the Owa of Idanre, Oba Fredrick Aroloye of complicity in the crisis rocking the town.
+Family of the deceased monarch had petitioned the state Commissioner of Police, Mr. Bolaji Salami, alleging the Owa of Idanre, Oba Fredrick Aroloye, of complicity in the crisis.

-In the petition signed by Ola Dan Ola and dated 26th October, 2020, the family alleged Oba Aroloye of being behind the attack on the members of the family.
+In the petition signed by Ola Dan Ola and dated October 26, the family alleged that Oba Aroloye was behind the attack on members of the family.

 “The Idanre monarch also ordered that Alade regional market be opened contrary to custom and tradition of closing same upon the demise of Aladeokun of Alade.”

-But in a statement from the media office of the Owa of Idanre, the monarch denied being responsible for the attack.
+But in a statement, Owa of Idanre denied being responsible for the attack.

-The traditional ruler said he invited the regent to a meeting to discuss the controversy surrounding her father’s burial.
+The monarch said he invited the regent to a meeting to discuss the controversy surrounding her father’s burial.

-Oba Aroloye however faulted Akinbola’s emergence, saying it is against the tradition of Idanre to have a female regent after the transition of a traditional ruler.
+Oba Aroloye, however, faulted Akinbola’s emergence, saying it was against the tradition of Idanre to have a female regent after the transition of a traditional ruler.

+Meanwhile, one of the three ruling houses in Ila-Orangun, headquarters of Ila Local Government Area of Osun State, Arutu has threatened legal action against any person who attributes the family with the looting of ancestral antiquities belonging to the ancient town.

+The family, at a press conference addressed by its head, Prince Olayiwola Abimbola at the palace of the Orangun of Ila, yesterday, refuted age-long insinuation that the family was the same as Oboyunmoyar

 Leave a Reply